khushbunakhat/food-recipe-app-/README.md

+# Table of Contents: 1.General Information 2.Technologies 3.Features 4.Live Demo 5.image of website
+# 1.General Information
-# 1.Food-Recipe-app  is a complete Full Stack project where I have used react for frontend and node.js for backend and mongo dB database.
+Food-Recipe-app  is a complete Full Stack project where I have used react for frontend and node.js for backend and mongo dB database.
 Sing Up,  Login, Search-Bar and  Add Recipe functionality are there.
 We can  check particular recipe details  like ingredients and steps in new page by clicking on particular recipe  image.
 # 2. Features
 SingUp, Login,Search-Bar,Add Recipe and check particular recipe details in new page by clicking on particular image.